-Any business that captures or uses data that identifies an EU citizen, whether business or personal data, will need to comply, or face heavy penalties.
-With the Information Commissioners Office now able to issues fines of up to £20 million, or 4% of global turnover.
+Any business that captures or uses data that identifies an EU citizen, whether business or personal data, need to comply, or face heavy penalties.
+The Information Commissioners Office is now able to issues fines of up to £20 million, or 4% of your global turnover.
 (The previous maximum fine for compliance failure was £500k) the risks for noncompliance are far greater.

 For over 14 years we have been helping businesses use technology in the best way possible and work to IASME standards for security.
 This means we have the experience and expertise to understand your business and challenges and make recommendations to make your technology work for you.